$q$-state Potts ice

 where, making use of the fact the lattice is bipartite, we define $\eta_C=1$ on sublattice A, and $-1$ on sublattice B.

-For the ground state of Eq. (\ref{eq:Classical_Hamiltonian}) to correspond to a divergence-free condition on the fields, it must be that one can rewrite $H_{\text{cl}}$ in terms of the $Q^i_C$ as:
+For ground states of Eq. (\ref{eq:Classical_Hamiltonian}) to correspond to divergence-free field configurations, it must be the case that one can rewrite $H_{\text{cl}}$ in terms of the $Q^i_C$ as:

 up to some global constant.
-Equating the two expressions for the classical Hamiltonian, and requiring that an ice-rule configuration of colors corresponds to $Q_C^i=0$, one obtains the following conditions for the field variables:
+Equating the two expressions for the classical Hamiltonian, and requiring that an equal-colors configuration corresponds to $Q_C^i=0$, one obtains the following conditions for the field variables:

-The unique solution to these conditions is that the fields $E^i_c$, treated as $N_F$-dimensional vectors, describe the vertices of a $(N_c-1)$-simplex.
-The inner product between field vectors of different colors all have the same value: $\mathbf{E}_{c_1}\cdot\mathbf{E}_{c_2}=-\frac{\rho^2}{N_c-1}$, and all have the same length $\rho^2$.
-This construction is consistent with the treatments of the $N_c=4$ model on pyrochlore \cite{PhysRevB.86.054411,PhysRevLett.112.020601}, and is consistent with results for a similar `tripole' model on the kagome lattice \cite{https://doi.org/10.1155/2013/836168}, but generalizes these to all $N_c$.
+The unique solution to these conditions is that the fields $E^i_c$, treated as $N_F$-dimensional vectors, describe the vertices of a $(q-1)$-simplex.
+The inner product between any two field vectors of differing color is $\mathbf{E}_{c_1}\cdot\mathbf{E}_{c_2}=-\frac{\rho^2}{q-1}$, and each vector has the same length $\rho^2$.
+This assignment respects the $S_q$ symmetry between the different colors, and crucially the sum over all color vectors vanishes, so each ground state is automatically a divergence-free field configuration.
+This construction is consistent with the treatments of the $q=4$ model on pyrochlore \cite{PhysRevB.86.054411,PhysRevLett.112.020601}, and is consistent with results for a similar `tripole' model on the kagome lattice \cite{https://doi.org/10.1155/2013/836168}, but generalizes these to all $q$.

-Note that the construction does not uniquely fix the magnitude of the field vectors $\kappa$; for definiteness we choose to set $K=J_Q/2$, and $\rho^2=(N_c-1)/N_c$.
+Note that the construction does not uniquely fix the magnitude of the field vectors $\kappa$; for definiteness we choose to set $K=J_Q/2$, and $\rho^2=(q-1)/q$.

 That the required field values form a simplex has an important consequence.
-If we define now the diagonal matrices $E^i_{c_r,c_s}=E^i_{c_r}\delta_{c_r,c_s}$, then these matrices form a basis for the set of $N_c \times N_c$ traceless diagonal matrices, and hence are a parameterisation of a maximally commuting sub-algebra (Cartan sub-algebra) of $\mathfrak{su}(N_c)$.
-Just as the two-color model (spin ice) can be written as a nearest neighbor model coupling the $z-$components of $\mathfrak{su}(2)$ degrees of freedom, the general $N_c$-Potts ices are equivalent to nearest neighbor models coupling all of the many mutually commuting `$z-$components' of $\mathfrak{su}(N_c)$ degrees of freedom.
+If we define now the diagonal matrices $E^i_{c_r,c_s}=E^i_{c_r}\delta_{c_r,c_s}$, then it can be verified that these matrices form a basis for the set of $q \times q$ traceless diagonal matrices, and hence are a parameterisation of a maximally commuting sub-algebra (Cartan sub-algebra) of $\mathfrak{su}(q)$.
+Just as the two-color model (spin ice) can be written as a nearest neighbor AFM model coupling the $z-$components of $\mathfrak{su}(2)$ degrees of freedom, the general $q$-Potts ices are equivalent to nearest neighbor AFM models coupling all of the many mutually commuting `$z-$components' of $\mathfrak{su}(q)$ degrees of freedom.